Applying to the Honors Foundations Program

 Applications for Fall 2022 Now Closed - Information on Applying for Fall 2023 Available Mid-Summer

 Instructions for how to apply to the Honors College as a prospective first-time freshman, current first-semester freshman or freshman transfer student can be found below.The Honors College is no longer accepting essay or application submissions from students admitted for Summer or Fall 2022.
 Information on Fall 2023 admission will be available mid-summer.

-Students interested in the upper-division Honors EXCEL Program can find instructions on how to apply on the Honors EXCEL Program academic page.
+Students interested in the upper-division Honors EXCEL program for university juniors can find instructions on how to apply on the Honors EXCEL program academic page.

-The Honors College will send eligible students an invitation to join the Honors College.
-This invitation letter contains instructions on how students can confirm their interest in the WVU Honors College by writing a 250-word essay.
+The Honors College will send eligible students an invitation to join the Honors College via email or physical mail.
+This invitation letter contains instructions on how students can apply.

 - 26 ACT or 1230 Redesigned SAT (M/EBRW)

 Once Honors admissions opens for Fall 2023, invitation letters for this process will be mailed to qualified WVU admits approximately 1-3 weeks after receiving their admissions decision from WVU.
 Note that admissions benchmarks may be updated for Fall 2023 and more information will be available mid-summer.